The statement of special educational needs

 Part 3 Special educational provision -this sets out the extra help which will be given for each of your child's difficulties.
 It is important that all the help is specified in detail including:

-- and changes to the curriculum
+- Changes to the curriculum

 This is so everyone understands the kind of, and amount of help, your child must get.
 All of the help listed in part three should match a need identified in part two.